-So how come you can compare prices and switch energy on the Internet?
+So how come you can compare energy prices and switch supplier on the Internet?

 Well, almost.
 That was back in 2001, when we were the first to launch a price comparison calculator for energy which was accredited by the regulator Ofgem for its accuracy.

 Since then energy price comparison has become quite a normal and regular thing to do.
 Roll back the years though and our customers were genuinely (and positively) surprised to find a place where they could compare prices for gas and electricity prices from different suppliers side by side - and then switch to the best deal.
 That idea was wholly new then.

 This positive reaction was not a surprise, at least not to us.
 Because the only way people switched energy supplier before we came onto the scene was via direct doorstep-selling.
 And boy!
 What a terrible way to get a saving!